top of page

 6. Protect Your Energy

-Choose one daily micro‑ritual, ten minutes of stretching, a mindfulness app, or iced coffee in silence.
+Choose one daily micro-ritual, such as ten minutes of stretching, a mindfulness practice, or iced coffee in silence.
 Put it on the family calendar so it carries the same weight as any appointment.
 Caring for yourself models healthy boundaries for your children.

 7. Anchor Weekly Rituals